 Nick Castle (Michael Myers)

 Nick Castle took on Michael Myers' silent murderous ways, unkempt hair and sharp chef's knife.
 Castle did such a fine job at personifying the creepy character that director Carpenter teamed up with him again, but this time, serving as Carpenter's co-writer for the dystopian film Escape from New York (1981), which starred fellow Halloween cast member Pleasence.
 The actor-writer also evolved into a director after Halloween, making such films as The Boy Who Could Fly (1986), Dennis the Menace (1993), and Major Payne (1995).
-He reprised his role as Myers in 2018.
+He reprised his role as Myers in 2018 and 2021.

 Tony Moran (Michael Myers)

 Castle's face didn't do the trick for Myers' maskless unveiling.
 So in came actor Tony Moran.
 A struggling actor when he got the role, Moran was paid $250 to play the part.
 After Halloween, the actor generally lost interest in Hollywood and aside from appearing on television shows like CHiPs and The Waltons, Moran abandoned acting for the next three decades.
 Later on, he returned to film and decided to play Myers one more time in a 2017 Halloween fan film.
 Moran's famous sister is Erin Moran from Happy Days.